Not your average book club!

 What we’re reading:

-For September and October our topic of focus is voting.
+For November and December our topic is “Land Acknowledgements”.

 Upcoming Dates and Topics